 - Since the power washer does not fully remove all loose paint, the wall still needs hand scraping after the power washing and drying period.

 - In the end, power washing is no substitute for hand scraping.

-I don't mean to sound down on this tool because I'm not, I use them for a lot of cleaning chores.
-I've just seen them improperly used in paint removal and an entire house started to peel a few months after it was power washed and painted because of aggressive power wash pressure and painting too soon.
+I don't mean to sound down on this tool because I'm not: I use them for a lot of cleaning chores.
+However, I've seen them used improperly in paint removal and as a result, the entire house started to peel a few months after it was power washed and painted due to aggressive power wash pressure and painting too soon.

 04 of 07

 I wish there were a way around this step but in the world of good paint preparation, removing loose paint and preparing the surface will always involve hand scraping and sanding.
 As mentioned earlier, even with power washing you will still have to scrape and sand to properly prepare the surface since not all loose paint is removed with a power washer.